 The Federal Reserve Bank of New York works to promote sound and well-functioning financial systems and markets through its provision of industry and payment services, advancement of infrastructure reform in key markets and training and educational support to international institutions.

 The Outreach & Education function engages, empowers and educates the public in the Second District.
 Our outreach mission furthers the Bank’s commitment to the region by listening to the communities we serve and developing programs, analysis and sponsored conferences and clinics to help meet their needs.
 Our education mission aims to advance public knowledge about the Federal Reserve System and its role in the economy.

 Fields of interest Macroeconomics, Monetary Economics, Macroeconomics and Learning, Nonlinear Dynamics

-Stefano Eusepi joined the Federal Reserve Bank of New York in August 2004, he is a Research Officer in the Microeconomic Studies Function.
+Stefano Eusepi joined the Federal Reserve Bank of New York in August 2004, he is an Assistant Vice President in the Microeconomic Studies Function.
 His current research focuses on the performance of monetary policy rules when agents' learning is required, the importance of central bank transparency on economic stability, and the effect of policy makers' commitment on a Taylor rule during the great inflation.
 Mr. Eusepi holds a Ph.D. from the University of Warwick UK and a MSc from the University of York UK.